Senither/hypixel-discord-chat-bridge/README.md

 > Note: The Discord rate limit for webhooks is 30 requests every 60 seconds, whereas for normal bot messages it's 5 messages every 5 seconds.
 Using webhooks effectively halves the number of messages the bot can send per minute which may cause issues in an active guild.

+#### Express

+The express section includes an option to enable/disable the express API option.
+If enabled, this will allow you to locally send requests to your bridge bot via other applications, and globally if you have port forwarding enabled.

+The `port` option allows you to set what port you want to host your API on.

+The `authentication` option is the key which you can put in the header or query of your request.
+This allows security as only people with the authentication key will be able to successfully send requests to your API.

 ### Commands

 `< >` = Required arguments, `[ ]` Optional arguments